swissmanu/takemethere/README.md

 * Mobile optimized UI
 * Add/remove routes
 * Save routes into browsers local storage
-* Add headers etc. for using the app as webapp on smartphones
+* *Add headers etc. for using the app as webapp on smartphones (done, startup images pending)*

 ## License (MIT)